jaredbwasserman/drift/README.md

 ## TODO
 1. Per frame reset in config menu
 1. Add scaling
-1. Remove delay for Guild & Communities and TalkingHeadFrame
+1. Remove delay for Guild & Communities

 ## Bugs
 1. Frames with tabs move from hotkey when on other tab